apokalyptik/apokalyptik.github.io/on-api-correctness.markdown

 3. John has an app written in a strongly typed language which works around this by defining success as an integer type instead of a boolean type.
 Because john was busy and never got around to letting you know.
 Or maybe john never knew because he simply introspected your API and worked backwards from the responses that you gave.
 Now johns app has 100k users depending on this functionality
 4. Mary is writing an app, and because Mary doesn't like to play fast and loose (and also Mary doesn't want her app to break later on) she submits an issue pointing out that you are returning the wrong type.

 Now at this point you are trapped.
-The existing user base (and by extension their userbase) is comitted to integers.
+The existing user base (and by extension their userbase) is committed to integers.
 And you only have 4 options.

 1. You can break 100k people all at once and cripple an existing and deployed application.
 2. You can version your API -- an entire new version to correct what should be a boolean value!